wainins/MovieLens-100K-Data-Pipeline/README.md

 ### Findings

-Drama, Comedy, and Action were the most frequently rated genres among active users.
-Less common genres such as Documentary, Fantasy, and Film-Noir received significantly fewer ratings.
-This is likely due to due to lower engagement or fewer available titles in that genre.
+Drama, Comedy and Action were the most frequently rated genres among active users, while Documentary, Fantasy and Film-Noir received fewer ratings.
+The results show a clear difference in rating frequency across genres within this group of active users.

 ---

-## Task 4: Users Under 20 Years Old
+## Users Under 20

-Users younger than 20 years old were extracted from the dataset.
+Users younger than 20 years old were identified to examine the age distribution within this group.

 ### Result Table
 <img width="1824" height="465" alt="Image" src="https://github.com/user-attachments/assets/b51becd1-4ee3-49a5-b298-8e5e8dc2cb3a" />